Dr. Michael May (FRCS) — Updated on March 15, 2023

 1. Stronger circulation

 Cinnamon oil is thought to be effective because it dilates blood vessels and increases blood circulation.
-Strong blood circulation to the hair follicles is essential for healthy hair growth.
-Blood transports nutrients to the follicles, energising them to produce new hairs.
+Strong blood flow to the hair follicles is essential for healthy hair growth as the blood transports nutrients to the follicles, energising them and helping to stimulate hair growth.

 2. Fighting infection